Someone got in touch recently and said “we’d love you to do a talk for us but we don’t know if you do that sort of thing”. Well, yes, yes I do.

-In the UK I have been invited to speak or provide a creativity/LEGO workshop at many universities; including Aberystwyth, Anglia Ruskin, Aston, Kingston, Bedfordshire, Birmingham, Cass Business School, Christchurch Canterbury, De Montfort, Portsmouth, Plymouth, Middlesex, London South Bank,Ruskin School of Art, Southampton Solent, Surrey, UAL, Warwick, Westminster, Wolverhampton, and the HEA Conference, and the National Playwork Conference in Eastbourne.
+In the UK I have run creativity/LEGO workshops at many universities; including Aberystwyth, Anglia Ruskin, Aston, Kingston, Bedfordshire, Birmingham, Cass Business School, Christchurch Canterbury, De Montfort, Portsmouth, Plymouth, Middlesex, London South Bank,Ruskin School of Art, Southampton Solent, Surrey, UAL, Warwick, Westminster, Wolverhampton, and the HEA Conference, and the National Playwork Conference in Eastbourne.

+Abroad (do we still say that?)
 I have spoken at numerous locations in the States, keynoting at George Mason University in Fairfax, Virginia and running workshops at the Universities of Virginia, Maryland and a knowledge exchange visit to the University of Pennsylvania, among others.
-My most recent trip is immortalised in the photo below, taken in the Crown Room of the Fairmont Hotel in San Francisco, Feb 2018.
+The photo below was taken in the Crown Room of the Fairmont Hotel in San Francisco, Feb 2018.
 Stephen Brookfield and I were doing a play and creativity workshop for the Learning and the Brain conference, hosted with Stanford University.
 It was 8.15 on a Saturday morning and I thought no-one would come, or if they did, it would be for the incredible views of the bay.
 Thankfully the room was packed and participation was great – 150 of us committed to the case of play in further and higher education.

 January……….my annual Assessment Day for the Society of Cosmetic Scientists & a webinar on playful learning for Liverpool Hope University